NExT-Chat: An LMM for Chat, Detection and Segmentation: Comparison with SOTAs

-The results, presented in Table~\ref{tab:pope_results}, demonstrate that our NExT-Chat model exhibits competitive performance compared with existing SOTA models.
-Notably, our model achieves the second highest accuracy on both the Popular and Adversarial splits of the POPE dataset.
+\textbf{Results.} The results, presented in Table~\ref{tab:pope_results}, demonstrate that our NExT-Chat model exhibits competitive performance compared with existing SOTA models.
+Notably, our model achieves the the best performance for the random and popular splits and achieve the second best performance of the adversatrial split.
 These findings indicate that our NExT-Chat model is competent in generating accurate responses, thus positioning it among the top-performing models in the field.